-- 1. Configuration in the Editor: - Combined element with value status 00
+- 1. Configuration in the Editor:

+- Combined element with value status 00

-Line color from ALC not active
+- Line color from ALC not active

-- 2. Results in the following in Runtime:

-- Source color: green

-- Color not energized and construction color of the line: White

-- Defined line and fill color of the combined element: black

-- Switch status: off/open (value 0)
+- 2. Produces the following in the Runtime with: - Source color: green - Color not energized and construction color of the line: white - Defined line and fill color of the combined element: black - Switching status: off/open (value 0)